The La Mède Complex: A Facility for the Energies of Tomorrow

 This process converts waste from the biorefinery(2) into biogas and digestate (an agricultural fertilizer).
 The biorefinery is now capable of recovering almost 90% of the waste that it produces through this circular processing chain.
 This process will also be used for the future biorefinery at the Grandpuits platform.

-In January 2021, TotalEnergies and ENGIE signed a cooperation agreement to design, develop, build and operate the Masshylia project at La Mède, one of the largest low-carbon hydrogen production sites in France.
-The Masshylia electrolyser is expected to produce 50 metric tons of green hydrogen per day from photovoltaic energy to meet the needs of the biorefinery's biofuel production process, thereby avoiding 100,000 metric tons of CO2 emissions per year.
+In January 2021, TotalEnergies and ENGIE signed a cooperation agreement to design, develop, build and operate the Masshylia green hydrogen production project at La Mède, with a capacity of 10,000 tons per year.

 (1) see Article 18(1) of Directive 2009/28/EC of April 23, 2009 on the promotion of the use of energy from renewable sources.